Bachelor of Computer Science

 Communication

-Communicate in a computer science context to inform, motivate and effect change by utilising a range of verbal, graphical and written methods, recognising the needs of diverse audiences.
+Communicate in a professional context to inform, explain and drive sustainable innovation through computer science, utilising a range of verbal, graphical and written methods, recognising the needs of diverse audiences.

 Digital literacy